SUSE/manager-rancher-auto/README.md

 - Full configuration management functionality with Salt.

 Requirements for setup and use:
-Follow each section in full to get yourself into a workign state.
+Follow each section in full to get yourself into a working state.
 - Setup SUSE Manager Server
 - Setup SLE Build Host
 - Salt Pillar